The twelve classics

 Seven pages a day.
 That is the whole plan.

 Twelve classics add up to about 2,640 pages.
-Spread across a year, that is around fifteen minutes of reading a day.
-Less time than one social feed scroll.
+Spread across a year, that is around fifteen to twenty-five minutes of reading a day, depending on your pace.
+The plan adapts as you read.

 Some books are shorter (Kafka in one evening, Gilman in a lunch break).
 Some are longer (Crime and Punishment will take a month).
 The average is the point.